INVESTMENT STAPLES

 Investment Staples represent a complete system of value creation and capture:

-Production → Extraction → Enablement → Transformation → Value Capture
+Production → Resource Development → Enablement → Transformation → Value Realisation

 The Five Investment Staples